Permalink to Keeping the Village Directory Accuratenews

 If you run a local business or frequently visit one, take a moment to look at our Village Directory.

-By contributing, you are directly helping neighbors and visitors find local services, keeping money in the community, and ensuring our village isn’t left off the map in the digital age.
+By contributing, you are helping neighbours and visitors find local services, keeping money in the community, and making sure the village is easy to find.

 Why Better Information Matters